horacio/vim-omniref/README.md

 Install
 -------

-You can simply put *omniref.vim* in your Vim plugins directory.
+You can simply put omniref.vim in your Vim plugins directory (usually, *~/.vim/plugin*).

-But, if you're using [Pathogen](https://github.com/tpope/vim-pathogen), which I recommend wholeheartedly, please proceed like this:
+But if you're using [Pathogen](https://github.com/tpope/vim-pathogen), which I recommend wholeheartedly, please proceed like this:

 ```bash